Ruebennase/EventStoreML/README.md

 Every `.esml` file is an **append-only event store that defines its own meanings over time through events**.

-Its core consists of exactly one must-understand root event type, `core.TypeDeclared@1`, expressed in pure JSON Schema.
+Its core consists of exactly one must-understand event type, `TypeDeclared`, expressed in pure JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.

-Underlying idea: If event sourcing is so good then why not attempt to use event store files where normally state snapshot files are being used (e.g. config files, model markup files, etc.).
-So instead of having multiple file versions a single .esml contains all versions within.
+Underlying idea: Event sourcing has proven powerful — so why not explore using event store files in places where we usually rely on static state snapshots (like config files or model markup files)?

 ---